-We are more than the sum of our many parts.
-On a global scale, we energize homes, businesses, industries, and deliver customer-focused energy infrastructure solutions.
-With approximately \$22 billion in assets, Canadian Utilities is a company with a diverse, global portfolio of investments in premier energy infrastructure that delivers operational excellence and superior returns.
-Fueled by the unwavering dedication of approximately 5,000 employees and 3,300 employees in non-controlled interests, we offer comprehensive solutions and operational excellence in Utilities (electricity and natural gas transmission and distribution, and international operations); Energy Infrastructure (energy storage, energy generation, industrial water solutions and clean fuels); and Retail Energy (electricity and natural gas retail sales, and whole-home solutions).
+On a global scale, Canadian Utilities energizes homes, businesses, industries, and delivers customer-focused energy infrastructure solutions.
+Canadian Utilities is a company with a diverse, global portfolio of investments that delivers operational excellence and superior returns.
+Fueled by the unwavering dedication of approximately 5,300 employees and approximately 3,700 employees in joint ventures including LUMA Energy, we are building on our core utility businesses and investing in activities aimed at advancing the energy transition and ensuring long-term resiliency.

+Canadian Utilities is a diversified global energy infrastructure corporation delivering operating and service excellence and innovative business solutions through ATCO Energy Systems (electricity and natural gas transmission and distribution, and international operations); ATCO EnPower (energy storage, energy generation, industrial water solutions, and clean fuels); and Retail Energy (electricity and natural gas retail sales, and whole-home solutions).